 24. Bug Repellent or eco-friendly bio-control spray Lavender oil

-The Lavender essential oil can be used as a biocontrol agent which protect against myiasis-inducing blowfly and cattle tick called Rhipicephalus (Boophilus) annulatus (35).
+The Lavender essential oil can be used as a biocontrol agent which protects against myiasis-inducing blowfly and cattle tick called Rhipicephalus (Boophilus) annulatus (35).

-Thus lavender essential oil is a useful, eco-and animal welfare-friendly alternative options to synthetic pesticides and surgical procedures to control flystrike and cattle fever tick (36).
+The lavender essential oil is therefore, useful, eco-and animal welfare-friendly alternative option to synthetic pesticides and surgical procedures to control flystrike and cattle fever tick (36).

 25. Promote hair growth

-Application of Lavender essential oil may increase the number of hair follicles, deepened hair follicle depth, and thickened dermal layer thus hair grew thicker and faster than normal (37).
+Application of Lavender essential oil may increase the number of hair follicles, deepened hair follicle depth, and thickened the dermal layer.
+Therefore the hair grew thicker and faster than normal (37).

 Side effects of Lavender essential oil

 Generally, the Lavender essential oil is found to be nontoxic by the skin irritation test (38).
-However, some risk should not neglect this oil is as follows
+However, some risks should not neglect this oil is as follows

 Lavender oil is a rich source of terpenes linalool, linalyl acetate, and caryophyllene which sometimes auto oxidize when exposed to air, form sensitize hydroperoxides known by moderate allergen which cause skin irritation.

 Thus topical use of lavender in perfumes, cosmetics, and cleaning products should be done with caution (38).